Free Shipping on orders over US$39.99 +16308230407

 Place the seasoned steak onto the hot skillet, being careful not to overcrowd the pan.
 Allow the steak to sear undisturbed for a few minutes until a golden-brown crust forms on the bottom.
 This process helps seal in the juices and develop flavor.

-See also How Do You Store A Cast Iron Skillet
+See also How Long To Cook Bacon In Cast Iron Skillet

 Using tongs, carefully flip the steak and sear the other side for an equal amount of time, again allowing a golden-brown crust to form.
 For a perfectly cooked medium-rare steak, sear for about 3-4 minutes per side.
 Adjust the cooking time based on your desired level of doneness.